-Portable hard drive may be needed.
-Remember that you are responsible for backing up your work.
-No deadline will be extended due to loss of files.
+USB flash drive or portable hard drive.
+Remember that you are responsible for backing up your work.No deadline will be extended due to loss of files.

 You will need a sketch book or paper for roughly sketching your ideas.
-For our last project, you will also need some traditional art supplies of choice.
-We will talk about.